dnv-opensource/ship-traffic-generator/docs/source/usage.rst

 If you want to change the range that the scenario plays out over, you will need to change the following parameters:

-* in the input situation file: change `vectorTime`: the time at which the target vessel will be in the encounter circle of the ownship.
-(Note; the encounter circle radius is defined by the maxMeetingDistance in `encounter_settings.json`.)
-You can also decide to not specify `vectorTime` and only specify `vectorRange` (see next item).
-* in `encounter_settings.json`: change `vectorRange`: the range within which `vectorTime` is varied, in minutes, if `vectorTime` is not specified in the input file,
+* In the input situation file, modify the `vectorTime`` parameter to specify when the target vessel will enter the own ship's encounter circle. `vectorTime` can be a single float (exact time) or a list of two floats [from, to], in which case the time is randomly selected within that range.
 * in `encounter_settings.json`: change `situationLength`: the total duration of the situation, in minutes.

 By default, the ownship will travel in a straight line from its start position, defined in the input file, to a position that is `situationLength` minutes into the future.